Affinity Groups and Social Initiatives

 Science Around Us.
 Any successful program of action on climate change must support two objectives—stabilizing atmospheric greenhouse gases (GHGs) and maintaining economic growth.
 Research finds that reconciling these two objectives means that “carbon productivity,” the amount of GDP produced per unit of carbon equivalents (CO2e) emitted, must increase dramatically.
 We work with philanthropic organizations to address global challenges such as promoting sustainable agriculture and fishing, reducing deforestation, and responding to climate change.

-Symmetry Wellness.
+Compassion Health and Wellness.
 In collaboration with healthcare experts and leaders around the world, we are developing practical perspectives on how to expand access to health services, improve the quality of care, use resources more effectively, and deliver better patient experiences.
-The Center for US Health System Reform is our in-house source on the Affordable Care Act (ACA).
+The Center for US Health System is our in-house source on the Affordable Care Act (ACA).
 Our goal is to help our public, private, and social-sector clients address the implications of the unfolding ACA-related global marketplace activity while also providing the broader public with access to our latest research and findings.

 We Believe in America.
 Our Employee Political Action Committee (E-PAC) is a research group whose mission is to formulate and promote conservative bipartisan public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
 Informed discussions on how to improve and sustain high economic growth and social mobility are a necessary precondition for maintaining an opportunity society that should renew the American dream for every generation.